NCA Founder, Executive Director, and Piano Chair

 Dr. Walker has a 4.0 Grade Point Average on all her undergraduate, graduate, and doctoral work and is fluent in Spanish and conversant in French.
 Based on her outstanding academic and professional achievements and extraordinary leadership ability, Dr. Walker was awarded a Fulbright Professorship by the American Government in 2004 to lecture as a String Music Performance Specialist at the National Autonomous University of Honduras.

-Timothy LaCrosse, M. Mus.
+Marta Tadesse, M. Mus.